Just a few minutes ago when I was too preoccupied editing a review material…

 #3 Nu Skin Galvanic Spa II

-…if the Clarisonic is my cleansing go-to, I relay on my Galvanic Spa to promote my skin’s elasticity and firmness.
+…if the Clarisonic is my cleansing go-to, I rely on my Galvanic Spa to promote my skin’s elasticity and firmness.
 I’m turning 33 this September, and aside from my crow’s feet I also noticed my deep laugh lines and sagging jowls.
 I initially thought of getting RF treatments, but I am hopeful that I need not to because of this at-home spa I can use at my convenience.

 The Galvanic Spa is really expensive, as in masakit sa bulsa.
 But when I tried it and saw immediate dramatic results, I gave in and bought one.